AZ-X/AZ-X/README.md

 >- [:grey_question:]C++ is the next C++
 >Abstract
->Programmer’s, Businesses and Government(s) want C++ to be safer and simpler.
+>Programmer's, Businesses and Government(s) want C++ to be safer and simpler.
 This has led some C++ programmers to create new programming languages or preprocessors, which again is a new language.
 This paper discusses using static analysis to make the C++ language itself safer and simpler.
 >The C++ Core Guidelines identifies issues that this feature helps to mitigate.
 >The beauty of this proposal is it does not and it does remove features from C++.
 Like the standard library, it allows programmers to refrain from using the most troublesome C and C++ features.